BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * Per individual cell

-To define the call of expression of a gene in a library, we compute a Z-Score for each gene ID based on a set of reference intergenic regions.
+To define the call of expression of a gene in a library, we compute a Z-Score for each gene ID based from a set of reference intergenic regions.
 To see how the reference intergenic regions are defined look at it in the description section of the developer documentation of [RNA_Seq/](../RNA_Seq/) pipeline.

-From the Z-Score values we compute a p-value distribution for for the correspondent library.
+From the Z-Score values we compute a p-value for each geneID, this means a p-value distribution for the correspondent library.
 The p-values are used to call the genes as "present" or "absent" based on the p-value threshold specified.

 * Per cell population

 To define the call of expression of a gene in a cell population for a given condition as "present" or "absent", we use the method of Benjamini & Hochberg (1995) to control the false discovery rate, as specified [here](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/p.adjust.html).

+This means, for a given condition we collect a vector of p-values (for a particular gene across *n* libraries) and then we classify the gene as present if in one of the libraries the p.adjusted value is lower or equal to the cut-off desired.

 ##### Rank computation